2024 Guide: The Cost of a New Roof - Top 7 Roofing Materials Compared

 Architectural shingles are sometimes referred to as laminated or dimensional shingles.
 During the production of the shingle, the manufacturer laminates shingle parts together.
 This laminated part creates depth or provides dimension.

 Fun fact, this shingle was designed to look like real wood shingles.
 So, in my opinion, the darker colors look more natural.
 Especially the brown colors.
 Maybe because they resemble a real wood shake shingle roof more than the gray colors or light gray colors.
-Maybe it's because I know they were designed to look like wood shingles and wood shingles are brown!
+And just maybe it's because I know they were designed to look like wood shingles and wood shingles are brown!

 The architectural shingle is also the most popular shingle used in the United States.
 This shingle provides a higher wind warranty and depending on weather conditions it lasts 7-10 years longer than the 3-tab shingles.